cesanta/mongoose-os-smart-light/README.md

 ## Device provisioning process

+Adding new device is implemented by the Mobile app (PWA) in 3 steps:

+1. Customer is asked to join the WiFi network called `Mongoose-OS-Smart-Light` and set device name.
+A new device, when shipped to the customer, starts a WiFi access point, and has a pre-defined IP address `192.168.4.1`.
+   The app calls device's RPC function `Config.Set`, saving entered device name into the `device.password` configuration variable.
+2. Customer is asked to enter WiFi name/password.
+   The app calls device's RPC function `Config.Set` to set `wifi.sta.{ssid,pass,enable}` configuration variables, and then calls `Config.Save` function to save the config and reboot the device.
+   After the reboot, a device joins home WiFi network, and starts the DNS-SD service, making itself visible as `mongoose-os-smart-light.local`.
+3. Customer is asked to join home WiFi network and press the button to finish registration process.
+The app calls `Config.Set` and `Config.Save` RPCs to disable local webserver on a device, and the DNS-SD service.
+   Then it sends `pair` Websocket message to the API server, asking to associate the device with the particular mobile APP (via the generated app ID).
+   The API server registers the app ID as a user on mDash, and sets the `shared_with` device attribute equal to the app ID.

+Thus, all devices are owned by the admin user, but the pairing process shares a device with the particular mobile app.
+Therefore, when an API server lists devices on behalf of the mobile app, all shared devices are returned back.

 ## Mobile app

 The mobile app is a Progressive Web App (PWA).
 When first downloaded and run